LukeTillman/dse-docker/README.md

 ```

 This will expose the container's CQL client port (9042) on the host at port 9042.
 For a list of
-the ports used by DSE, see the [Configuring firewall port access][dse-ports] documentation.
+the ports used by DSE, see the [Securing DataStax Enterprise ports][dse-ports] documentation.

 ### Starting Related Tools